dcm4che/dcm4chee-arc-cs/docs/audit/general-message.rst

    "EventDateTime", "M", "Universal coordinated time (UTC), i.e., a date/time specification that is unambiguous as to local time zones.", "The time at which the audited event occurred"
    "EventOutcomeIndicator", "M", "Indicates whether the event succeeded or failed.", "'0'⇒'SUCCESS', '4'⇒'Minor failure'" "EventOutcomeDescription", "U", "In failure cases, indicates the exception or error message."
-   "EventTypeCode", "M", "Identifier for the category of event.", "The specific type(s) within the family applicable to the event, e.g., "User Login"."
+   "EventTypeCode", "M", "Identifier for the category of event.", "The specific type(s) within the family applicable to the event, e.g., 'User Login'."

 .. csv-table:: Active Participant